 The beacon park is located at the Geyser Pass trailhead in the La Sal Mountains.
 This park was made possible by a Utah Outdoor Recreation Grant, Moab Gear Trader, and Friends of the UAC - Moab.

 The beacon park is located next to the parking lot at the Franklin Basin Trailhead off of Hwy.
 89 in Logan Canyon.
 This park was made possible by a Utah Outdoor Recreation Grant as well as local sponsorship from Northstar of Logan.

 The Sanpete Ranger District operates a beacon park about 15 miles east of Fairview on Hwy 31.

 Head up Little Cottonwood Canyon to Snowbird Entry 4 and take the bypass road and the park is located on the left side of the road just before the Powderbird's heli-port.
 This park is sponsored by Wasatch Backcountry Rescue and Snowbird.

 Wasatch Backcountry Rescue has installed a free beacon training park at Park City Resort.
 It is located at mid mountain, near Red Pine Lodge, across the iron bridge as you head towards Tombstone.

 Solitude Mountain Resort

 The beacon park is located on the skier’s left side at the bottom of Herbert’s run.
 It is WNW of the bottom of the Middle Bowl Triple Lift.
-It is accessible by both lift accessed skiing and is conveniently located adjacent to our approved uphill travel route approximately half way up the route to ensure non-lift ticket holders can still take advantage of this great tool!
-Go here to read the uphill policies.
+It is accessible by lift accessed skiing and is also conveniently located adjacent to our approved uphill travel route approximately half way up the route to ensure non-lift ticket holders can still take advantage of this great tool!
+Click here to read Snowbasin's uphill travel policies.